sarbal/sex_diffs/data/README.md

 - Output from MAST, edgeR, DESeq2 and Seurat's FindAllMarkers

 ### Co-expression networks
-- Output from
+- Ouptut from EGAD analysis, networks are too large to upload here.

 ### eQTLs
-- Output from
+- Output from conditional analysis